developmentseed/rem-web-demo/README.md

  - `make data/rem-customer-model.mbtiles` to make the customer locations data source.
  - `make data/rem-output/MODEL_RUN.mbtiles`, where `MODEL_RUN` should match up with the name of a top-level subdirectory of `data/raw` (e.g. if there's data for a run in `data/raw/Vaishali_Run_1`, then you'd do `make data/rem-output/Vaishali_Run_1.mbtiles`)
+ - (Alternatively, `make all-models` will attempt to build a model for each subdirectory of `data/raw` -- use it like `make all-models -j 8` to take advantage of parallelization).

 This does a few things:
 1. Converts the shapefiles to geojson (in `data/geojson`)